Niall Quinn: International career

 Quinn played in the qualifiers for the 1986 UEFA European Under-18 Football Championship, and made his Irish international debut at under-17 level against Northern Ireland at Seaview in a 6–1 friendly win in January 1985, the first ever fixture between the two nations.
-Quinn scored a hat trick as did Eamonn Dolan.
-However Arsenal refused permission for Quinn to travel to the 1985 FIFA World Youth Championships.
+Quinn scored a hat trick, as did Eamonn Dolan.
+However, Arsenal refused permission for Quinn to travel to the 1985 FIFA World Youth Championships.

 Quinn made his senior debut as a substitute against the host nation in the Iceland Triangular Tournament in 1986.
 Quinn played for his country at two World Cups, in 1990 and 2002; he missed the 1994 FIFA World Cup because of injury.
 Quinn was also a member of the Irish squad that participated in the 1988 European Championship playing just once, as a substitute in the Republic of Ireland's 1–0 win over England in Stuttgart.

 Quinn scored the equaliser against the Netherlands in the 1990 FIFA World Cup which allowed the Republic to progress to the second round of that tournament.
 In the qualifiers for the 2002 FIFA World Cup, he scored against Cyprus on his 35th birthday to break the all-time goalscoring record, then held by Frank Stapleton.
 In the tournament proper, his header set up Robbie Keane's late equaliser against Germany, which was the only goal Germany conceded before the final.
 In the second-round, with the Republic behind 1–0 to Spain, it was a foul on Quinn that led to Ireland's last-minute penalty, converted by Robbie Keane, which tied the game and brought extra-time, but the Republic lost 3–2 in the resulting penalty shootout.

 After the tournament, he announced his retirement from international football, amassing 92 caps.
-At the time, he was his country's all-time top scorer with 21 goals; this record was later surpassed by Robbie Keane in October 2004.
+At the time, he was his country's all-time top scorer with 21 goals; this record was surpassed in October 2004 by Robbie Keane.

 Quinn had a testimonial match between Sunderland and the Republic of Ireland in 2002.
 He donated the entire proceeds to charity, an act for which he received a number of awards, including an honorary MBE.
 Instead of receiving an appearance fee for the game, all the players received a letter from a sick child.
 Quinn played for both teams during the match, which raised over £1 million.
 The Republic of Ireland won the match 3–0.

 Post-playing career

 Quinn retired in 2003 at the age of 37, taking a brief coaching role at Sunderland.
-Quinn has also made appearances as a television pundit and commentator for televised matches involving his former teams with Sky Sports.
 He made a single league appearance for Thai Premier League side BEC Tero Sasana in March 2006 to promote the league and the side's link with Arsenal.
+His post-playing career has involved stints as chairman of Sunderland and, on an interim basis, the FAI, as well as journalism and commentary, charitable work and business pursuits.
+He was mooted as a potential candidate for Fianna Fáil in the 2025 Irish presidential election, and while open to the idea, ultimately did not run.